-LifeKind posed a question: what is the safest non toxic shower curtain liner?
+LifeKind posed a question: what is the safest non-toxic shower curtain liner?

-The answer is nothing at all—which makes their linerless organic cotton shower curtain the best choice for a clean conscience and body.
+The answer is nothing at all—which makes their linerless organic shower curtain the best choice for a clean conscience and body.

-LifeKind’s Ethical and Sustainability Practices
+LifeKind’s Ethical & Sustainability Practices

 LifeKind is an organic lifestyle brand that was founded by Walt Bader, someone chemically sensitive and aware of all the dangerous ingredients lurking in many products.